illlab12345/reasoning-demand/README.md

 # Sufficient Reasoning Demand: Difficulty, Capability, or Task Structure?

 Companion code and data for the manuscript
-*"Task structure—not difficulty alone—determines how much reasoning a language model needs"* (submitted to *Nature Machine Intelligence*).
+*"Task structure governs the inference cost of large language models"*.

 The project measures the **minimum reasoning a task requires** — the *sufficient reasoning demand* r\*\_ε: the least costly configured reasoning